NuxGeo/river4ogs/README.md

 # Shapely_line_filter - an illustration

 ---
 This tool filters a network consists of polylines, for example, a river network.
-Input and output are all [MultiLineString](https://shapely.readthedocs.io/en/latest/manual.html#MultiLineString).
-Source data like ESRI Shapefile and GeoJSON file can be filtered or simplified using this tool, however, the attribute table of the original data will not exist in your filtered data.
+Input and output are all *[MultiLineString](https://shapely.readthedocs.io/en/latest/manual.html#MultiLineString)*.
+Source data like *ESRI Shapefile* and *GeoJSON file* can be filtered or simplified using this tool, however, the attribute table of the original data will not exist in your filtered data.

 __The tool does four things:__
 1. Remove short dead-end lines.